Dr Andrew Mayers

 Perinatal mental illnesses

 Up to 75% of mothers experience 'baby blues' in the first few days after giving birth.
 Symptoms might include low mood and tearfulness.
 For most mothers this is very temporary and is rarely a matter of concern and should not require direct treatment.
-Should these symptoms continue into weeks and months, this is more likely to be postnatal depression.
+Should these symptoms continue (or worsen) into weeks and months, this is more likely to be postnatal depression.
 This often does require treatment, with medication and/or psychological therapy.
 Postnatal depression is a formal diagnosis of major depressive disorder within a specified time after the birth of the baby.
 About 1 in 10 of new mothers are diagnosed with postnatal depression.
 A diagnosis may be confirmed from the presence of low mood and/or a lack of motivation (to do those things one normally tends to undertake), plus several indicators from symptoms such as guilt, poor sleep, anxiety, poor concentration, and thoughts of death and dying.
 Depression might also be diagnosed during pregnancy.
 Either way, it is important this depression is treated, for the sake of the mother and her baby.

 A diagnosis of 'depression' tends to focus on low, or negative, mood.
 In some (often more serious) cases, mothers and pregnant women may diagnosed with a bipolar disorder.
-This is a series of conditions where mood can fluctuate between 'depressive states' and 'mania' (a state of abnormally elevated or irritable mood, arousal, and/or energy levels) or 'hypomania' (a similar state, but severe and shorter in duration).
-In manic states, people can become highly irresponsible.
+This is a series of conditions where mood can fluctuate between 'depressive states' and 'mania' (a state of abnormally elevated or irritable mood, arousal, and/or energy levels) or 'hypomania' (a similar state, but less severe and shorter in duration).
+In manic states, people can start behaving in way that might be damaging to themselves or those around them.
 When this is diagnosed in the perinatal period, the consequences can be very serious indeed.
 Treatment is essential.

 Some women may need to be seen as soon as pregnancy is confirmed, especially if there is a history of mental illness.
 In some cases, women may be referred (usually by a GP) to local perinatal mental health services.
 Unfortunately, not all areas have these services - or the extent to which they can be delivered might vary from area to area.
 Potentially, this leaves many women, who might be acutely ill, without proper care.
 Furthermore, many pregnant women and mothers do not report mental illness for fear of stigma and the judgement of other people.
 Quite often, there is a fear that their child may be taken from them.

 Another barrier to services is poor recognition.
-The mother, or her family, may not fully appreciate the consequences of mental illness Health professionals (including some GPs, midwives, and health visitors) may not be fully trained in spotting the signs of mental illness in mothers, or how to deal with this effectively if recognised.
+The mother, or her family, may not fully appreciate the consequences of mental illness.
+Health professionals (including some GPs, midwives, and health visitors) may not be fully trained in spotting the signs of mental illness in mothers, or how to deal with this effectively if recognised.
 Where there are local perinatal mental health services, they can often only take relatively acute cases (mostly due to commissioning and financial restrictions).
 Women deemed to be less severely ill, are returned to primary care.
 In some cases, a proportion of these mothers are referred to local 'Early Years Centres', 'Children's Centres' and/or 'Sure Start Centres'.
-These centres often have excellent programmes aimed specifically at local mothers with low mood, and other mental health issues.
+These centres often have great programmes, aimed specifically at local mothers with low mood, and other mental health issues.